-A champion of contemporary opera, Mr. Abreu premiered the roles of Castleman in The Long Walk with Opera Saratoga, Padre Rufiano in The Inspector with Wolf Trap Opera, Pozolero in La Reina with American Lyric Theater and Prototype, and Enano de Salnés in La cabeza del bautista with Gran Teatro del Liceu in Barcelona.
-Additionally, he performed Arcadio in Florencia en el Amazonas with Nashville Opera, The Cat in the North American premiere of Jonathan Dove’s The Adventures of Pinocchio with Minnesota Opera, and Molqi in a special alumni performance of The Death of Klinghoffer with The Juilliard Orchestra conducted by John Adams.
+A champion of contemporary opera, Mr. Abreu premiered the roles of Castleman in The Long Walk with Opera Saratoga, Pepe in Before Night Falls with Forth Worth Opera and Florida Grand Opera, Padre Rufiano in The Inspector with Wolf Trap Opera, Pozolero in La Reina with American Lyric Theater and Prototype, and Enano de Salnés in La cabeza del bautista with Gran Teatro del Liceu in Barcelona.
+Additionally, he performed Arcadio in Florencia en el Amazonas, Cat in the North American premier of Jonathan Dove’s The Adventures of Pinocchio, and Molqi in a special alumni performance of The Death of Klinghoffer with The Juilliard Orchestra and conducted by John Adams.

-Mr. Abreu’s many opera credits include appearances with Atlanta Opera, Opera de Oviedo, Theater Basel, Arizona Opera, Teatro Municipal de Chile, Austin Opera, The New Israeli Opera, Stuttgart Staatsoper, Opera Omaha, Virginia Opera, New York City Opera, Wolf Trap Opera, Lismore Music Festival in Ireland, Teatro Arriaga in Spain, Central City Opera, Knoxville Opera, Opera Santa Barbara, and Bard Summerscape, to name a few.
-His roles with these companies include Count Almaviva in Il barbiere di Siviglia, Lindoro in L’italiana in Algeri, Ory in Le comte Ory, Fenton in Falstaff, Ernesto in Don Pasquale, Valletto in L’incoronazione di Poppea, Ramiro in La cenerentola, Ottavio in Don Giovanni, Pedrillo in Die Entfhürung aus dem Serail, Alexis in The Sorcerer, Pirelli and Toby in Sweeney Todd, and Orpheus in Offenbach’s Orpheus and the Underworld.
+Mr. Abreu’s many opera credits also include appearances with Atlanta Opera, Opera de Oviedo, Theater Basel, Arizona Opera, Teatro Municipal de Chile, Austin Opera, The New Israeli Opera, Stuttgart Staatsoper, Opera Omaha, Virginia Opera, New York City Opera, Wolf Trap Opera, Lismore Opera Festival in Ireland, Teatro Arriaga in Spain, Central City Opera, Knoxville Opera, Opera Santa Barbara, and Bard Summerscape, to name a few.
+His roles with these companies include Almaviva in Il barbiere di Siviglia, Lindoro in L’italiana in Algeri, Ory in Le comte Ory, Fenton in Falstaff, Ernesto in Don Pasquale, Valletto in L’incoronazione di Poppea, Ramiro in La cenerentola, Ottavio in Don Giovanni, Pedrillo in Die Entfhürung aus dem Serail, Alexis in The Sorcerer, Pirelli and Toby in Sweeney Todd, and Orpheus in Offenbach’s Orpheus and the Underworld.

-Mr. Abreu has been featured in two recent recordings: John Musto’s The Inspector with the Wolf Trap Opera, and Five Borough Songbook with the Five Borough Music Festival.
+He has been featured in two recent recordings: John Musto’s The Inspector with the Wolf Trap Opera, and Five Borough Songbook with the Five Borough Music Festival.